nanocurrency/nano-docs/docs/releases/upcoming-features.md

 **2019-07-05**

-* Confirmed-only bootstrapping removed from list - the complexity and effort level of this feature for the provided benefits didn't align to implement on it's own at this time.
+* Confirmed-only bootstrapping removed from list - the complexity and effort level of this feature for the provided benefits didn't align to implement on its own at this time.
 Situations that may warrant such a change, including long strings of forked blocks, will be monitored on the network and if seen, this feature will be reevaluated for inclusion in the future.

 ??? info "Other past changes"
 	**2019-06-11**